-Dr. Edward Bloomfield - Clinical Psychologist / Therapist
+Dr. Edward Bloomfield - Clinical Psychologist / Analyst

-I am a fully qualified Registered Clinical Psychologist by profession and have over 15 years experience working as a senior clinician in the NHS and in private practice.
+I am a fully qualified Registered Clinical Psychologist by profession and a trained Jungian Analyst.
+I have over 15 years experience working as a senior clinician in the NHS and in private practice.

 I provide a safe space, where people can explore and better understand the way they think and how they feel.
 This often involves understanding the person, their relationships and how they experience and respond to the world around them.